-In this section you can find information about me: my background, my training, my interests, etc. You can also find questions frequently asked by my consumers.
+In this section you can find information about me: my background, my training, my interests, etc. You can also find questions frequently asked by my clients.

 I obtained my Bachelor’s degree in nutrition from McGill University and is a member of the ‘Ordre professionnel des Diététistes du Québec’ (OPDQ).
 I am also a member of Dietitians of Canada and a member of the SQHA (Société Québécoise de l’hypertension artérielle).
 My major fields of professional exercise are cardiovascular disease, hypertension, diabetes, weight management, sports nutrition and gastrointestinal intolerance including irritable bowel syndrome (IBS).
 In my private clinic, MCGC Nutrition, I develop individualized nutritional strategies according to the specific needs and medical history of my clients / patients.
 I prioritize respecting one’s dietary needs, based on sound scientific guidelines, for the development of healthy, for the development of long-term healthy habits, while preserving the pleasure of eating well.

 Also holding a Bachelor’s degree in Biological Sciences in Immunology and Microbiology from the Université de Montréal, I have always maintained an interest in the role of the microbiome on global health.
 I am constantly looking for ways to improve and update my professional knowledge.
 I recently completed the official training course on the application of the “Fodmap” diet for irritable bowel syndrome at Monash University in Australia, which is the founding institution of this nutritional strategy.